 ready for an online quote?
 Policies start at $12/month if you rent your home and $40/month if you own your home.
 To see how much you can save with Square One, get a personalized online quote now.

 Listed below are things to discuss with the tenant that will apply during the term of the lease.

-Access to the unit: When can you, as the landlord, enter the unit?
-Each province outlines specific rules with regard to when you can enter the rental unit, and what type of notice you need to provide to the tenant.
+Access to the unit: When can the landlord enter the unit?
+Each province has its own rules, including what type of notice you need to provide to the tenant.
 In most locations, the minimum notice is 24 hours, unless the tenant agrees to give you access sooner.
-There are exceptions, such as in the case of emergency.
+There are exceptions, such as in the case of an emergency.

 Common areas: What are the common areas, if any?